 The part about keepsake and heirloom is familiar to me.
 My parents gifted me gold jewelry during different stages of my life, they are among my most cherished possessions.
 Perhaps I am partial to gold investment because of this.
 Gold also has a special connotation in Islam, so that’s another reason for me I guess.

 I am particularly interested to hear back from you about your gold investment.
 Why do you personally keep gold?
 What stops you from investing in it?

 Last shoutout for HelloGold, the sponsor for this post and the only platform in Malaysia where you can buy gold per RM, not per gram.
-Take advantage of HelloGold’s offer too and keep at least RM5 in gold, for free.
-Click here to download the app and insert the promo code (scroll allll the way up – the code is in the banner).
+Plus, get RM5 discount if you buy RM50 worth of gold via my link here (note: referral link) or insert the promo code ‘SURA024F’.